Skip to main content

 Eastern Europe for Solo Travelers: Budapest to Prague

-10 days | 13 days with Poland extension
+10 days | 13 days with Poland extension | Loading prices

-Bask in the glories of Imperial Europe, from castle grounds to market squares.
+Bask in the glories of imperial Europe, from castle grounds to market squares.

 The baroque and the brutalist.
 The medieval and the modern.
 Eastern Europe’s contrasts complement one another, making it a destination unlike any other.
 With your fellow solo travelers by your side and a Tour Director leading the way, you’ll experience the region like a local.
 Top-tier cities like Budapest and Prague await you, as do under-the-radar gems like Bratislava.
-Wrocław, Kraków, and the solemn remains of Auschwitz are just some of the powerful places you’ll visit on the extension to Poland.
+Wroclaw, Krakow, and the solemn remains of Auschwitz are just some of the powerful places you’ll visit on the extension to Poland.
 And the only decision you’ll have to make on tour will be determining which stop was your favorite.

 Your tour package includes